libertyJ29/Laravel-appointment-scheduler/README.md

 # laravel-appointment-scheduler
-Appointment Scheduler made using Laravel and AngularJs
+Appointment Scheduler for a dentist developed using Laravel and AngularJs (old client project)